Dynamics Simulation of Arbitrary Non-Hermitian Systems Based on Quantum Monte Carlo

 \end{theorem}

 \begin{proof} The proof of this theorem will be provided in Appendix \ref{complexity_analysis}. \end{proof}

 Finally, by embedding any known Hamiltonian simulation subroutine, the final simulation can be achieved in Appendix \ref{Hamiltonian_simulation}.
-For reference, we recall a continuous method \cite{Granet2024}, which also belongs to a class of quantum Monte Carlo methods.
-It is particularly worth noting that in this subroutine, all errors are independent of the trotter step, so the limited resolution of quantum gates can be inherently resolved.
-Both systematic and statistical errors can be simultaneously reduced simply by increasing the number of samples.
+For reference, we recall the {Hamiltonian simulation without discretization errors (HSWDE)} \cite{Granet2024}, which also belongs to a class of quantum Monte Carlo methods.
+It is particularly worth noting that in this subroutine, the limited quantum gate resolution does not contribute to systematic errors.
+Thus, in the absence of sampling limitations, truncation error stands as the sole source of systematic error in theory.
+In summary, both systematic and statistical errors can be simultaneously reduced simply by increasing the number of samples.
 Moreover, this subroutine has been shown to be compatible with time-dependent Hamiltonians as well as non-sparse Hamiltonians, and is particularly well-suited for present-day relatively noisy quantum hardware.
+The effect of this subroutine can be seen in the Fig.\ref{Loschmidt_amplitude_QMC}.

-\paragraph*{Circuits and Algorithms.---} The circuit of our algorithm is shown in Fig.\ref{hybrid_algorithm}, and the process of our algorithm for estimating the numerator $N(O)$ and the denominator $D$ are shown in Algorithm \ref{alg:ND}.
+\textbf{{ }\emph{Circuits and Algorithms.---}}The circuit of our algorithm is shown in Fig.\ref{hybrid_algorithm}, and the process of our algorithm for estimating the numerator $N(O)$ and the denominator $D$ are shown in Algorithm \ref{alg:ND}.
 Their measurements are carried out separately for the real and imaginary parts, as detailed in Appendix \ref{ND_measurements}.
+From the Fig.\ref{hybrid_algorithm}, we know that it requires at most one additional ancillary qubit.

-\paragraph*{ Application: open quantum systems simulation.---} Simulating open quantum systems has long been a challenging task, primarily due to the fact that their evolution follows non-unitary dynamics, governed by CPTP maps.
+\textbf{ \emph{Applications.}---}Simulating open quantum systems has long been a challenging task, primarily due to the fact that their evolution follows non-unitary dynamics, governed by CPTP maps.
 Currently, there exist some methods for such simulations \cite{childs2016efficient,cleve2016efficient,li2022simulating,Kamakari2022,Ding2024}.
 In this section, we solve this problem based on the aforementioned theoretical framework, namely Algorithm \ref{alg:ND} constructed from Eq.\eqref{O_est}.
 Compared to previous algorithms, our approach does not require frequent measurements or resetting of ancillary qubits in the middle of the procedure \cite{cleve2016efficient,Kamakari2022,Han2021}, nor does it necessitate complex classical computations involving intermediate matrix variables or complex isomorphisms \cite{childs2016efficient,li2022simulating,Ding2024}.

 The evolution equation of an open quantum system under Born-Markov approximation and rotating wave approximation can be expressed by Lindblad master equation \cite{breuer2002theory}:

 where $\rho(t)$ is the density operator of the system, $\Gamma_\mu$ is the jump operator, $\mathcal{L}$ is the Liouvillian superoperator, which belongs the CPTP map, and $\mathcal{D}[\Gamma_\mu]$ is the dissipator related to the jump operator $\Gamma_\mu$, which is used to describe the dissipation: $ \mathcal{D}\left[\Gamma_\mu\right] \rho(t)=\Gamma_\mu \rho(t) \Gamma_\mu^\dag-\frac{\Gamma_\mu^\dag \Gamma_\mu}{2} \rho(t)-\rho(t) \frac{\Gamma_\mu^\dag \Gamma_\mu}{2}. $